skywalker-dell/CV/index.md

 ## Honors & Awards

-- Shandong Province University Physics Competition `2019` <br>
+- Second Prize in the Final Round of the National College Students’ RoboMaster robotic Competition (**The largest and most influential robot competition in China**) `2021`<br>
+- First Prize in the Northern Contest Zone of the National College Students’ RoboMaster robotic Competition `2021` <br>
 - National Encouragement Scholarship (Top 3% national-wide) `2020` <br>
-- First Prize in the Northern Contest Zone of the National College Students’ RoboMaster robotic Competition `2021` <br>
+- First Prize in Shandong Province University Physics Competition `2019` <br>
-- Second Prize in the Final Round of the National College Students’ RoboMaster robotic Competition (**The largest and most influential robot competition in China**) `2021`<br>

 ## Professional Skills